 Editor’s note: This is the first in a series of three articles on frying.
-Subsequent articles will be published in the August/September and October/November issues of FQ&S.
+Part 2, “Why a Comprehensive Study Is Key to Quality Frying,” was published in the August/September issue of FQ&S, and Part 3, “An Overview of Oil Filtration for Frying Foods,” was published in the October/November issue.

 Fried foods are enjoyed the world over.
 Each country has fried items that may be acknowledged as favorites or comfort foods.
 There are churros in Mexico, schnitzels in Austria, fish and chips in England, and dumplings in China.
 Yet according to Dr. Walter Clark, “The popularity of fried food persists in spite of public concern about calories, cholesterol, and saturated fat and that fat intake should be moderated as part of a balanced diet.”
 This sound like a recent statement?
 You would be wrong.
 This is from a 1991 paper in Food Technology.